Bigdata-com/bigdata-risk-analyzer/README.md

   ghcr.io/bigdata-com/bigdata-risk-analyzer:latest
 ```

-This will start the brief service locally on port 8000.
+This will start the risk analyzer service locally on port 8000.
 You can then access the service @ `http://localhost:8000/` and the documentation for the API @ `http://localhost:8000/docs`.

 For a custom enterprise-ready solution, please contact us at [support@bigdata.com](mailto:support@bigdata.com)